 - Changes in your liver function, which can cause liver failure and be life-threatening

 - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.

 - Regorafenib may cause slow wound healing.
-It should not be given within 14 days of surgery.
-If you must have emergency surgery or have an accident that results in a wound, tell the doctor that you are on regorafenib.
+It should not be given within at least 2 weeks of planned surgery.
+Discuss with your doctor when it is safe to restart regorafenib after surgery.
+If you must have planned/emergency surgery, or have an accident that results in a wound, tell the doctor that you are on regorafenib.